mellody11/RandLA-Net-Pytorch-New/README.md

 ## Results

 ### S3DIS
-We train this network for 100 epoches, and the eval results in the Area 5 are as follows: mIoU = 62.59%
+We train this network for 100 epoches, and the eval results(after voting) in the Area 5 are as follows: mIoU = 62.59%

 ```
 --------------------------------------------------------------------------------------